mempool/mining-pools/scripts/README.md

 4. Run `python3 mining_addresses.py`

-This uses the `coinbase_data` table to populate the tables `mining_addresses` and `pool_addresses`.
-The table `mining_addresses` simply lists all the addresses that ever received one or more coinbase transaction(s) and acts as foreign key for `pool_addresses`.
+This uses the `coinbase_data` table to populate the tables `mining_addresses` and `pools_addresses`.
+The table `mining_addresses` simply lists all the addresses that ever received one or more coinbase transaction(s) and acts as foreign key for `pools_addresses`.

-The table we are interested in is `pool_addresses` that only contains addresses related to known mining pools.
+The table we are interested in is `pools_addresses` that only contains addresses related to known mining pools.
 Its structure is described [here](#pool_addressescsv-a-classification-of-all-addresses-related-to-known-mining-pools).

-5. Export `pool_addresses` to csv
+5. Export `pools_addresses` to csv

 ```
-rm /path/to/pool_addresses.csv
+rm /path/to/pools_addresses.csv
-mariadb> SELECT * FROM pool_addresses INTO OUTFILE '/path/to/pool_addresses.csv' FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';
+mariadb> SELECT * FROM pools_addresses INTO OUTFILE '/path/to/pools_addresses.csv' FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';
 ```

 ----------------------------------------------
-Last update of `pool_addresses.csv`:
+Last update of `pools_addresses.csv`:

 ```
 MariaDB [coinbase]> SELECT MAX(Last_Block_Update) FROM mining_addresses;